Joe Sulaitis

 Joseph Sulaitis (June 20, 1921, in Hoboken, New Jersey – February 8, 1980, in Point Pleasant, New Jersey) was an American football running back for the New York Giants of the NFL from 1943 to 1953.

 Sulaitis played high school football at William L. Dickinson High School in Jersey City, New Jersey.
+He signed with the Giants in 1943 despite having no college or pro football experience.